Kayaking Calories Burned: Calm Water, River, 30 & 60 Min

 Understanding the MET Value

-Kayaking has a MET (Metabolic Equivalent of Task) value of 5.
-This means kayaking burns 5 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing kayaking for 1 hour would burn approximately 350 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+Kayaking, calm flatwater / easy pace has a MET (Metabolic Equivalent of Task) value of 3.
+This means kayaking, calm flatwater / easy pace burns 3 times more energy than sitting at rest.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing kayaking, calm flatwater / easy pace for 1 hour would burn approximately 221 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Kayaking Calorie Burn